SunStarSys/www/content/clients/apache.md

 apache.org, which was the best anti-spam solution possible.

-Besides the routine chores facing every System Administrator, my other chief accomplishment at Apache was the creation of the `Apache CMS`.
-The reasons and rationale behind it are [documented](http://www.apache.org/dev/cms), but it is important to note that this software was rapidly developed over a 3 month period before being pressed into production for the `www.apache.org` website.
-It has achieved a popularity within Apache beyond my wildest
+Besides the routine chores facing every System Administrator, my other chief accomplishment at The ASF was the creation of the `Apache CMS`.
+The reasons and rationale behind it are [documented](http://www.apache.org/dev/cms), but it is important to note that this software was rapidly developed over a 3 month period before being pressed into production for the
+<www.apache.org> website.
+It has achieved a popularity within The ASF beyond my wildest
 expectations: over 100 projects currently rely on it for their website needs.
 It downscales to small but intricate sites like [Apache Thrift](http://thrift.apache.org/), while also scaling up to meet the needs of a 9GB website like [OpenOffice.org](http://www.openoffice.org/).